Neil1977/FRONT-END-PROJECT/README.md

 # FRONT-END-PROJECT - DRAFT

-Notes only from learning recap before continuing:
+Notes only from learning recap before continuing task 4:
-CSS framework would help me? (coding rooms - Bootstrap CDN - npm install bootstrap - my setup was create react app)
+**React Bootstrap/React Functional components - Start again this way and restructure (struggling to proceed past task 4 below so reviewing approach)**

-React Bootstrap/React Class components? (see above - npm install react-bootstrap bootstrap) - Start again this way and restructure?
+**Example to reference if needed - https://github.com/Jaardy/trivia/blob/main/src/App.js - Wk2 Recording also**

 PROJECT:
 Useful tool for future? – KSB display and search app/evidence tracker etc - FLESH THIS OUT FURTHER, GOOD LOOK AT KSB SITE AND THINK ABOUT WHAT VALUE I WILL BE CREATING HERE AND NEEDS REPRESENTING - FUNCTIONALITY?/END GOAL? - TASK 1 - COMPLETED